 I hopped in my car around 7:30 AM, launched Waze and punched in the address for my client’s location.
-I hoped that Waze, with it’s near real-time social updates, would provide the best route to the office.
+With its near-real-time social updates, I hoped that Waze would provide the best route to the office.
 My hopes were dashed when I got to Princeton Avenue.
 Bumper to bumper traffic heading out toward Route 206.

-I bypassed Princeton Avenue via Montgomery Walk and headed up Mount Lucas Road and then back to Route 206 South.
-Waze routed me to Mercer Street and I headed Princeton Pike.
-Normally I take Quaker Road to Route 1 from Princeton Pike but I knew that Quaker Road would be closed because of the rains.
+I bypassed Princeton Avenue via Montgomery Walk and headed up Mount Lucas Road to Route 206 South.
+Waze routed me to Mercer Street, and I headed Princeton Pike.
+I usually take Quaker Road to Route 1 from Princeton Pike, but I knew that Quaker Road would be closed because of the rains.
 What I didn’t expect was that Princeton Pike at Quaker Road would be closed as well.
 I updated Waze and took the Quaker Road west back toward Route 206.
-Route 206 North was at backup so I headed south.
+Route 206 North also had heavy traffic, so I headed south.

 Waze directed me down another street toward Princeton Pike.
 Nope!
 Princeton Pike at that location was closed to southbound traffic.
 So I turned around and headed back to Route 206 South.

-After commiserating with my office mates I took a look at my calendar.
+After commiserating with my office mates, I took a look at my calendar.
 I had a meeting scheduled for 9:00 AM at the other office.
 What!?
 So I decided to reschedule that meeting for Friday.
-I started to unpack my computer bag and realized I had left my glucose-meter at home.
-The meter is the brains of my insulin pump.
+I started to unpack my computer bag and realized I had left my glucose meter at home.
+The meter is the brain of my insulin pump.
 While I can manually give myself a bolus of insulin, the calculations for getting the dosage correct are complicated.

+Community Park North lies between Mountain Ave and Route 206 and across Route 206 from Community Park Swimming Pool and Community Park South.
+The park’s western boundary abuts Mountain Lakes Nature Preserve.
 I pulled into the park, grabbed my camera and went for a walk.
-I was noon and the sun was overhead.
+It was noon, and the sun was overhead.
 I know it’s not the best time of the day for photography.
 But I didn’t care.
 I needed this.
-I inhaled deeply and walked around looking for whatever caught my eye.
+I inhaled deeply and walked around, looking for whatever caught my eye.
 The Greenery.
 The pink.
 The sky.

-’To the complaint, “There are no people in these photographs,” I respond, ’There are always two people: the photographer and the viewer.’
-Ansel Adams (1902 – 1984) My shoes were a little muddy from walking in the sopping wet grass to get that first shot.
+My shoes were a little muddy from walking in the sopping wet grass to get that first shot.
 I didn’t care.
-30 minutes later I got back into my car and drove back to the office.
+Thirty minutes later, I got back into my car and drove back to the office.